tpiaggio/ext-field-uniqueness/POSTINSTALL.md

 1. This newly created collection and documents, used in combination with Security Rules, will prevent the client creating documents with duplicate values for the specified field.

+1. You also have the option to hash the `${FIELD_NAME}` selecting 'Yes' when prompted to hash the field upon installation, due to contraints on document IDs.

 #### Using the extension